 Why do we use your personal information?

-We may also use your personal information in connection with the professional services that we provide to our clients.
-In particular, where we provide audit and/or tax services to our clients we may be the organisation in control of certain personal information that we use in order to undertake that service and meet our contractual and professional obligations.
+- the professional services that we provide to our clients.
+In particular, where we provide audit and/or tax services we use personal information in order to undertake that service and meet our contractual and professional obligations;

+We will use your personal information in a lawful and fair manner and only for the purposes for which it is collected or for purposes that are related to those specific purposes.
 We will ensure that personal information is adequate, relevant and not excessive in relation to the purposes for which it is used.
 We will ensure that any personal information used is accurate and kept up to date to the extent necessary for the purposes of use.

 To whom might we disclose your personal information?